AfahriOK/CS---300-Data-Structures-Algorithms/README.md

 This project has shown me that you should put some thought into what kind of data structure you would like to use for your specific problem because it can make a big impact especially as your data sets get larger.

 # How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
-I already understood that everything should be well commented and this program just reinforced that idea due to all the different complex methods used top create the binary search tree.
+This program reinforced the idea that I should comment my code and make sure it isn't redundant due to all the different complex methods used to create the binary search tree.